travelmarx/spotifyplaylistpython/README.md

 docker image push $REGISTRY_NAME/spotifyplaylistpython:latest
 ```

 When the target container registry was Azure Container Registry, we used the [az acr build](https://docs.microsoft.com/cli/azure/acr#az-acr-build) command to build and push into the registry.
 With Docker Hub, we'll use Docker CLI instead and do it with two separate commands, the [docker build](https://docs.docker.com/engine/reference/commandline/build/) command and the [docker image push](https://docs.docker.com/engine/reference/commandline/image_push/) command.
+Type `docker` to make sure docker is installed.

 **Step 6.** Deploy to Azure App Service as a container coming from a public Docker Hub image.
 If it's a private image, use a variation of these instructions specifying username and password.
 See the [az webapp create](https://docs.microsoft.com/cli/azure/webapp#az-webapp-create) command documentation.